hrubanj/webpage/_posts/2024-02-28-compacting-sql-tables.markdown

 This trick is quite computationally expensive.
 If you are not tight on storage, you might want to think twice before using it.
 Moreover, some database storages use compression, so the gain might not be as big as you'd expect.

-Anyway, even if you might never use it, I hope you appreciate its simple elegance as much as I do.
+Even if you might never need it, I hope you appreciate its simple elegance as much as I do.